-- Furthermore, it evolved into a Memetic Mutation called 'Yamcha's Death Pose' and now has a figure for it.
+- Furthermore, it evolved into a Memetic Mutation called 'Yamcha's Death Pose' is a move in a videogame and now has a figure for it.

 - Raditz is an absolute weakling, compared to other villains, like Vegeta or Freeza.
 In Dragon Ball Z Abridged, he's considered the Evil Counterpart to Yamcha.
 Unlike other examples, he really never leaves this status - so much so that he was seriously considered as a title for this trope at one point.

 - Pokémon: Ash gets this treatment in the fandom, due to never winning a major league (just the anime-only Orange Islands, and there's him being offered as a Frontier Brain).
 Still, he has shown to be a competent trainer, hero in many movies, and a champion of the Battle Frontier, which is harder than the champion league in the games.
 Still, "Gary was here, Ash is a loser" (Originally Shigeru is the best, Satoshi is an Idiot◊).
 Which is ironic, considering how despite all the teasing Gary did, Ash has always been better than him, it's just that Gary's antics are more memorable.